 Once enrolled, you will have the chance to select the volunteer opportunity that's most interesting to you.
 Volunteers will always receive their first preference.
 The only exception to this will be when there are national or school holidays, or there are exceptional circumstances.

-Education Create a positive learning environment to enable students to find their passion for language and literacy, for a classroom culture where learning is fun.
+Global Education Create a positive learning environment to enable students to find their passion for language and literacy, for a classroom culture where learning is fun.
 CCS high school volunteers provide hands-on tutoring and instruction, while completing meaningful projects that carve out inspiring learning spaces in libraries and classrooms.
 Available on all start dates in Ghana.

 Voices from the Community